 In this sense, like any part of our faith, we must be wise about how we do Spiritual Theology.
 Good spiritual theology will never abandon the need for God’s grace, the primacy of faith over works, and the centrality of the person and work of Christ.
 Further, we must realize that much spiritual theology has been done within the confession of the Roman Catholic Church.
 As such, while there is much we can glean from Roman Catholics who have written on Spiritual Theology, there may also be theological doctrines of the Roman Catholic church entailed in a spiritual theologian’s views that may be at odds with our Evangelical understanding of Scripture and authority.

-That said, some Spiritual Theologians that we can readily embrace, at least in part, are: St. John of the Cross, Brother Lawrence, St. Francis of Assisi, Thomas a’ Kempis, and Hans Urs von Balthasaar (who called Spiritual Theology “kneeling theology”), Martin Luther, John Wesley, Dietrich Bonhoeffer, Oswald Chambers, A.W.
+That said, Spiritual Theologians that all Christians can readily embrace, at least in part, are: St. John of the Cross, Brother Lawrence, St. Francis of Assisi, Thomas a’ Kempis, and Hans Urs von Balthasaar (who called Spiritual Theology “kneeling theology”), Martin Luther, John Wesley, Dietrich Bonhoeffer, Oswald Chambers, A.W.
 Tozer, J.I.
 Packer and Dallas Willard.

 The human spirit is an inescapable, fundamental aspect of every human being; and it takes on whichever character it has from the experiences and the choices that we have lived through or made in our past.
 That is what is means to be ‘formed.’

 Ultimately our Master is Jesus, and we must learn from Scripture what He taught us, so that we can be formed by both the Word and the Spirit, and not just by our life of choices and experiences.
-Also, ultimately, the Divine Agent that does the work of forming our soul is the Holy Spirit.
+Ultimately, the Divine Agent that does the work of forming our soul is the Holy Spirit, the third member of the Trinity.
 But, there is a cooperative (or concursive) action that occurs in this forming process.
-So, while God is always the person who enables and brings about any real change in our soul, it is attested both in creation, and through Scripture, that God also allows us to participate in that very work of transformation.
+So, while God is always the person who enables and brings about any real change in our soul, it is attested both in creation and Scripture that God also allows us to participate in that very work of transformation.
 In this participatory act of opening ourselves up to God’s Spirit, we practice the Spiritual Disciplines so that we can experience God’s work in our life.
 In doing this, we inevitably begin engaging in the cultivation of certain spiritual virtues.
 It is in virtue of these virtues that we become like Christ, the man who is the summum bonum of the moral life, and the ultimate goal of our hard-fought journey.
 Paul speaks of this process in terms of the athlete (1 Cor 9:24-26).